open-hyped/hyped.serve/README.md

 # Hyped Serve

-Hyped Serve is an add-on for [hyped](https://github.com/open-hyped/hyped) designed to streamline the serving process of a hyped data pipeline.
+Hyped Serve is a lightweight add-on for [hyped](https://github.com/open-hyped/hyped) designed to streamline the serving process of a hyped data pipeline.

 ## Installation